SiniKraft/ti-nyan/README.md

 # TI-Nyan
 TI-Nyan is a small game in which you are a nyan cat avoiding flying shits.
 Try to survive as long as possible !
 Fire up lasers to help you !
-This game is focused on optimization, especially at the start of the game.
+This game is focused on optimization.

 ![Gameplay demonstration](https://github.com/SiniKraft/ti-nyan/assets/65973766/f38f822e-6729-424b-9b6f-43ef34626ff2)
 ## Installation :